whiteoctober/QueueBundle/README.md

         return $bundles;
     }

+## Database migration

 If you're using Doctrine Migrations Bundle, you can tell Doctrine to generate migrations for the QueueEntry entity in the usual way: `app/console doctrine:migrations:diff`.

+## (Optional) Add parameters for error emails:

+If you want to be emailed when queue entries fail, add the following to your `parameters.yml`:

+    task_errors_to: errors-sent-here-@example.com
+    emailsFromEmail: error-emails-come-from@example.com

 # Usage